-This documentation describes one in a series of public use event files from the 2017 Medical Expenditure Panel Survey (MEPS) Household Component (HC) and Medical Provider Component (MPC).
-Released as an ASCII data file (with related SAS, SPSS, and Stata programming statements) and SAS transport file, the 2017 Prescribed Medicines public use file provides detailed information on household-reported prescribed medicines for a nationally representative sample of the civilian noninstitutionalized population of the United States.
-Data from the Prescribed Medicines event file can be used to make estimates of prescribed medicine utilization and expenditures for calendar year 2017.
-The file contains 63 variables and has a logical record length of 576 with an additional 2-byte carriage return/line feed at the end of each record.
-As illustrated below, this file consists of MEPS survey data obtained in the 2017 portion of Round 3 and Rounds 4 and 5 for Panel 21, as well as Rounds 1, 2 and the 2017 portion of Round 3 for Panel 22 (i.e., the rounds for the MEPS panels covering calendar year 2017).
+This documentation describes one in a series of public use event files from the 2019 Medical Expenditure Panel Survey (MEPS) Household Component (HC) and Medical Provider Component (MPC).
+Released as an ASCII data file (with related SAS, SPSS, Stata, and R programming statements) and SAS data set, SAS transport file, Stata data set, and Excel file, the 2019 Prescribed Medicines public use file provides detailed information on household-reported prescribed medicines for a nationally representative sample of the civilian noninstitutionalized population of the United States.
+Data from the Prescribed Medicines event file can be used to make estimates of retail prescribed medicine utilization and expenditures for calendar year 2019.
+The file contains 62 variables and has a logical record length of 579 with an additional 2-byte carriage return/line feed at the end of each record.
+As illustrated below, this file consists of MEPS survey data obtained in the 2019 portion of Round 3 and Rounds 4 and 5 for Panel 23, as well as Rounds 1, 2 and the 2019 portion of Round 3 for Panel 24 (i.e., the rounds for the MEPS panels covering calendar year 2019).

-Each record on this event file represents a unique prescribed medicine event; that is, a prescribed medicine reported as being purchased by the household respondent.
-In addition to expenditures related to the prescribed medicine, each record contains household-reported characteristics and medical conditions associated with the prescribed medicine.
+Each record on this event file represents a unique prescribed medicine event; that is, a prescribed medicine reported by the respondent as being obtained by a member of the household at any pharmacy, including mail-order or on-line.
+In addition to expenditures related to the prescribed medicine, each record contains household-reported characteristics.

-Data from this event file can be merged with other 2017 MEPS-HC data files, for purposes of appending person characteristics such as demographic or health insurance coverage to each prescribed medicine record.
+Data from this event file can be merged with other 2019 MEPS HC data files, for purposes of appending person characteristics such as demographic or health insurance coverage to each prescribed medicine record.

 Counts of prescribed medicine utilization are based entirely on household reports.
-Information from the Pharmacy Component (PC) (within the MEPS-MPC, see Section B 2.0 for more details on the MPC) was used to provide expenditure and payment data, as well as details of the medication (e.g., strength, quantity, etc.).
+Information from the Pharmacy Component (PC) (within the MEPS MPC, see Section B 2.0 for more details on the MPC) was used to provide expenditure and payment data, as well as details of the medication (e.g., strength, quantity, etc.).

 The file can be used to construct summary variables of expenditures, sources of payment, and other aspects of utilization of prescribed medicines.
-Aggregate annual person-level information on the use of prescribed medicines and other health services use is provided on the 2017 Full Year Consolidated Data File, where each record represents a MEPS sampled person.
+Aggregate annual person-level information on the use of prescribed medicines and other health services use is provided on the 2019 Full Year Consolidated Data File, where each record represents a MEPS sampled person.